-In this tutorial we will show you how to install MongoDB on Linux Mint 19.
-For those of you who didn’t know, MongoDB is an open source database that uses a document-oriented data model.
+In this tutorial, we will show you how to install MongoDB on Linux Mint 19.
+For those of you who didn’t know, MongoDB is an open-source database that uses a document-oriented data model.
 It belongs to a family of databases called NoSQL, which is different from the traditional table-based SQL databases like MySQL and PostgreSQL.
-MongoDB features include: full index support, replication, high availability, and auto-sharding.
-It is a cross-platform and it makes the process of data integration faster and much easier.
+MongoDB features include full index support, replication, high availability, and auto-sharding.
+It is cross-platform and it makes the process of data integration faster and much easier.
 Since it is free and open-source, MongoDB is used by a number of websites and organizations.

 Install MongoDB on Linux Mint 19